smdogroup/funtofem/docs/analysis_framework.rst

 Aerothermoelastic Adjoint
 =========================

 The aerothermoelastic adjoint equations are derived to be discretely consistent with the forward governing equations.
-The Lagrangian for the aerothermoelastic problem is formed by summing the function of interest with the products of the residuals for each analysis component combined with their corresponding adjoint, giving the following expression
+The Lagrangian for the aerothermoelastic problem is formed by summing the function of interest with the products of the residuals for each analysis component combined with their corresponding adjoint, giving the following expression:

 .. math::